pce-devel/PCE_Controller_Info/README.md

 | L | H | 5 | H | H | H | H | H | H | H | H | L | H |
 | L | L | 5 | H | H | H | H | H | H | H | H | L | L |

+Note that all games are expected to be compatible with the Multitap.<br>
+However, one game - Youkai Douchuuki - is known to be incompatible (it shows a black screen with no movement when multitap is plugged in).
+There may be a 'fix' version of this HuCard available, as there is a version of the ROM which functions properly.

 ### 6-button Controller Protocol